 People who grew up in a broken home themselves may be extremely reluctant to pursue divorce.
 They may remember all the ugliness that happened and make a promise to themselves to never repeat the same thing.
 But sometimes it is healthier to end a relationship than to let it go on unhappily.
 Counseling is an excellent first step.

 Do you need assistance finding marriage counseling resources in the area?
-Contact Elise Buie Family Law Group, PLLC for a free consultation, or check out our list of recommended reading materials about marriage and divorce on our webpage.
+Contact Elise Buie Family Law Group, PLLC for a consultation, or check out our list of recommended reading materials about marriage and divorce on our webpage.